ahmed6913/Donation-DApp-on-ETH-blockchain-/README.md

 ## 📦 How to Use

-1. Clone the repo or download the ZIP
+1. Clone the repo or download the ZIP file
 2. Replace `YOUR_CONTRACT_ADDRESS` in `script.js` with your deployed contract address
 3. Open `index.html` in your browser with MetaMask connected